-Prerequisite: Chemistry 107 and 108 and one 200 level college science course or consent of instructor.
+Prerequisite: Chemistry 108 and a 200 level science course.

 |Term||Block||Title||Instructor||Location||Student Limit/ Available||Updated|